 To replace the context menu that is assigned to a component with another one, you can drag the context menu onto the component, or you can right-click on the component, click Context Menu > Replace With, and select one of the other context menus you have created.
 If you only created one context menu, then the Replace With option does not appear.

-Alternatively, select a component in the Component Browser and select Interactivity from the Inspector tab.
+Alternatively, select a component in the Component Browser and select Interactivity from the component tab.
 Then, expand the ContextMenu drop-down list and select a different context menu to assign to the component.